Classroom management: Good teacher-student relationships

+Student behavior report cards

+Behavior report cards, where teachers evaluate students on their behavior and give feedback, were found effective in reducing disruptive student behavior.

+Praise

 Preventive techniques also involve the strategic use of praise and rewards to inform students about their behavior rather than as a means of controlling student behavior.
 To use rewards to inform students about their behavior, teachers must emphasize the value of the behavior that is rewarded and also explain to students the specific skills they demonstrated to earn the reward.
 Teachers should also encourage student collaboration in selecting rewards and defining appropriate behaviors that earn rewards.
 This form of praise and positive reinforcement is very effective in helping students understand expectations and builds a student's self-concept.

+Using behavior-specific praise (BSP) in the classroom can have many positive effects on the students and classroom management.
+BSP is when the teacher praises the student for the exact behavior that the student is exhibiting.
+For example, the student might normally have trouble staying in their seat, which causes disruption in the classroom.
+When the student stays in their seat, the teacher might say that they are proud of the student for this behavior.
+This would help the student feel validated for a positive behavior and would increase the likelihood of the positive behavior happening again.

+Over-planing

 An often-overlooked preventative technique is to over-plan.
 Students tend to fill in the awkward pauses or silences in the class.
 When teachers over-plan, they have plenty of material and activities to fill the class time, thus reducing opportunities for students to have time to misbehave.
 Transition time can be an opportunity for students to be disruptive.
 To minimize this, transitions need to be less than 30 seconds.
 The teacher must be prepared and organized as well as students being prepared and organized for a day of learning.
 An organizational routine must be implemented at the beginning of the year and reinforced daily until it is instinctive.

 The Blue vs Orange Card Theory

 The blue card vs orange card theory was introduced by William Purkey, which suggests that students need supportive, encouraging statements to feel valuable, able, and responsible.
 "Many messages are soothing, encouraging and supportive.
 These messages are 'blue cards' - they encourage a positive self-concept.
 Other messages are critical, discouraging, demeaning.
-These cards are 'orange' - the international color of distress".
+These cards are 'orange' – the international color of distress".
 The goal is to fill the students' 'file box' with more 'blue cards' than 'orange cards' to help with students' perspective of learning.

-Rote discipline

-Also known as "lines", rote discipline is a sanction used for behavior management.
-It involves assigning a disorderly student sentence or the classroom rules to write repeatedly.